silverstripe/cwp/docs/en/02_Features/01_Solr_search/01_Running_solr_locally.md

 Older versions of *silverstripe-fulltextsearch* module used to bundle the Solr binary.
 You should check the version of this module before proceeding with this guide.
 </div>

+Alternatively you can use the quickstart installer that ships with the latest version of the fulltextsearch module.
+The quickstart script will install a Solr service on your local machine and set up your `_config.php` to allow you to get started with minimal intervention.

+You can execute the quick start script by running `vendor/bin/fulltextsearch_quickstart` in your project root.

-## Differences to CWP
+## Differences on CWP

 Please read through the [Limitations and Acceptable Use Policy](configuration#limitations) of running Solr in the CWP infrastructure.

-Most importantly, CWP infrastructure enforces `solrconfig.xml` to ensure stability of the shared service.
+Most importantly, CWP infrastructure does not permit customisations to `solrconfig.xml`, this is to ensure stability of the shared service.
-While you can customise this file on your local development environment, these customisations will automatically be removed by the CWP Solr server, and the file restored to a version very similar to the default supplied by *fulltextsearch* module.
+While you can customise this file on your local development environment, these customisations will be ignored by the CWP Solr server, and the file restored to a version very similar to the default supplied by *fulltextsearch* module.

 ## Configuring